SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/windows-opetelemetry.md

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/PCI-Compliance-For-Windows-JSON/OpenTelemetry/PCI-WIndows-JSON-Schematics.png' alt="PCI-Windows-JSON-Schematics" style={{border: '1px solid black'}} />

-## Fields created in Sumo Logic for the Cloud Security Monitoring and Analytics JSON App​
+## Fields created in Sumo Logic for Windows

 The following tag will be created as part of Windows app installation, if not already present.